xxuhere/CVG-Tietronix/README.md

 python setup.py build_ext
 ```

-## Test the fpga
+## Test the FPGA
-The `--runfpga` flag activates tests related to fpga.
-Those tests would fail if no fpga is plugged in.
+The `--runfpga` flag activates FPGA tests.
+Those tests would fail if the FPGA is not plugged in.
 ```shell
 pytest --runfpga goggles
 ```